-When an ADHC provider reaches licensed capacity, the OAAS regional office should be notified immediately.
-The center's name will be removed from the ADHC FOC until they notify the OAAS regional office that they are able to admit new beneficiaries.
+When an ADHC provider reaches licensed capacity, the ADHC Provider must notify OAAS Regional Office immediately.
+The ADHC center's name will be removed from the ADHC FOC form until they notify the OAAS Regional Office that they are able to admit new beneficiaries.